SilkRose/Pony/stories/narrative-intervention/narrative-intervention.md

 I, the real Twilight Sparkle say, "Why don't you like my changes?
 I'm just doing my job."

 Pinkie protests the current destruction of this story.
-"Your suppose to narrate the story how it happens, not lie and change facts."
+"Your supposed to narrate the story how it happens, not lie and change facts."

 Unfortunately, she was looking at the wrong Twilight while saying it.